STAG POINT OHV TRAILHEAD AND CAMP

 Directions

-From Oroville: Head east on Oro Dam Blvd East.
-Turn right on Olive Highway (162), take a right on Forbestown Road.
-Left on Lumpkin Road (Feather Falls).
-Then right on 22N27 Road.
-Take a left on the 94 Road toward Tamarack Flat area, then a right on 22N72.
-Then a left on 22N80Y Road to Stag Point Trailhead.
-No trailers beyond this point.
+From Oroville: Head east on Oro Dam Blvd East, turn right on Olive Highway (162), take a right on Forbestown Road, left on Lumpkin Road (toward Feather Falls), then right on 22N27 Road, then left on the 94 Road toward Tammarack Flat area, then right on 22N72, and finally left on 22N80Y Road to the trailhead.

 Amenities